malaybaku/VMagicMirror/docs/langs/_english/docs/vmc_protocol.md

 **NOTE**

-During VMC Protocol's hand pose receive is active, VMagicMirror's default motion features (e.g. keyboard typing motion) does not work.
+When VMC Protocol's hand pose receive is active, VMagicMirror's default motion features (e.g. keyboard typing motion) does not work.

 Exception is [Word to Motion](./expressions), which runs with higher priority than VMCP based motion.

 </div>

+`Status` area indicates check mark during receicing VMCP data.

 VMagicMirror recommends to load the same avatar both in VMCP source app and VMagicMirror.